pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/6-use-mobile-base.md

 *It follows ROS' conventions described in [REP 105 “Coordinate Frames for Mobile Platforms”](https://www.ros.org/reps/rep-0105.html)*

 ### Odom frame
 The odom frame is a **world-fixed frame**.
-The position (x, y, theta) of the robot in the odom frame is continuously updated by the HAL through odometry calculations.
+The position (x, y, theta) of the robot in the odom frame is continuously updated through odometry calculations.
 These calculations currently rely solely on wheel measurements to estimate the robot's movement.
 While the robot's position is continuous, **it should never be used as a long-term reference due to inevitable drift.**

 {{< img-center "images/sdk/mobile-base/odom_frame.png" 400x "" >}}

+### Resetting the Odom frame
 The initial position of the odom frame matches the robot's position at startup.
-The odom frame can be reset to the robot's current position using:
+The odom frame can be reset at anytime to the robot's current position using:
 ```python
 reachy_mobile.mobile_base.reset_odometry()
 ```

+After this call, the robot’s current position becomes the new origin `(0, 0, 0)` of the odom frame.

+---

-## Moving the mobile base
+## Mobile base goto methods

-### Using the `goto` method
+### goto()
-The `goto()` method expects a goal position in the [odom frame]({{< ref "/developing-with-reachy-2/basics/6-use-mobile-base#odom-frame" >}}), consisting of three elements: x (meters), y (meters), and theta (degrees).
+The **`goto()`** method expects a goal position in the **[odom frame]({{< ref "/developing-with-reachy-2/basics/6-use-mobile-base#odom-frame" >}})**, consisting of three elements: x (meters), y (meters), and theta (degrees).

 :warning: **Important:** The odom frame is world-fixed, and the robot's position is continuously updated as long as the HAL is running (the HAL starts automatically when the robot boots).
 By default, **if you ask for a `goto(0, 0, 0)`, the robot will attempt to return to its position at boot-up.**

-To perform a `goto` relative to the robot's current position, use the `reset_odometry()` method.
+To perform a `goto()` relative to the robot's current position, use the `reset_odometry()` method.
 For example, create an instance of Reachy with:

 ```python
 from reachy2_sdk import ReachySDK